Personalized Mariana Storybook â Make Her the Hero

 The ladder appeared on the windiest day of the year, stretching from Mariana's backyard into the clouds themselves.
 Each rung was made of solidified windâvisible only to those with enough imagination to believe.

-At the top waited the Cloud Kingdom, a realm where everything was soft and everything floated.
+At the top waited the Cloud Kingdom, a place where everything was soft and everything floated.
 Nimbus, the young cloud prince, had been watching Mariana for weeks.
 "You're the first human in fifty years to see our ladder," Nimbus said, his form shifting between a bunny and a dragon as his emotions changed.
 "Most humans have forgotten how to look up."

 The Cloud Kingdom was preparing for the Sky Festival, when all the clouds would perform their most spectacular formations.
 But their Master Shaperâthe ancient cloud who taught others how to become castles, ships, and animalsâhad grown tired and could no longer hold any shape at all.